Yandex Cloud

 3 Ping from dmz to internet Allow Log session start DMZ dmz Untrusted Any Any ICMP

-4 Block all Forbid No Any Any Any Any Any
+4 Block all Deny No Any Any Any Any Any

-After you complete the NGFW setup, make sure that FW-A and FW-B health checks return Healthy.
-To do this, in the Yandex Cloud management console, the mgmt folder, select Network Load Balancer and go to the route-switcher-lb-... network load balancer page.
-Expand the target group and make sure the target resources are Healthy.
-If they are Unhealthy, check that FW-A and FW-B are up and running and configured.
+After you complete the NGFW setup, make sure FW-A and FW-B health checks return Healthy.
+To do this, in the Yandex Cloud management console, navigate to the mgmt folder, select Network Load Balancer, and go to the route-switcher-lb-... page.
+Expand the target group and make sure the targets are Healthy.
+If they are Unhealthy, check that FW-A and FW-B are up and running and properly configured.

 terraform plan